geoblink/design-system/src/elements/GeoChart/GeoChartScale.md

 considered to start.
 This is usually `0` although might be a different value.
-This affect each data representation in a different way, for instance, in a bar chart using this axis for its dimension, the bar's growth will be proportional to the difference between the item value and this `valurForOrigin`.
+This affect each data representation in a different way, for instance, in a bar chart using this axis for its dimension, the bar's growth will be proportional to the difference between the item value and this `valueForOrigin`.
 If you want to represent temperatures in Celsius degrees this `valueForOrigin` would probably by `0` but if you want to use Fahrenheit degrees it would be `32`.